rotblauer/go-gogs-cli/README.md

 $ go get stuff
 $ go get morestuff
 ```
-Now, I say almost-as-marvelous because if you use `git clone` you may run into issues about your $GOPATH.
+I say almost-as-marvelous because if you use `git clone` you may run into issues about your $GOPATH.
 It happens.
 Since I haven't figured out how to consistently `go get` all the dependencies I need for a given Go project from esoteric locations outside my $GOPATH (in part because I have so many esoteric locations and don't want to haggle with forever adjusting/amending my $GOPATH extensioners), I usually just wind up running `go run main.go` or `go build -o gogs` and `go get`ting the dependencies it complains about one-by-one.
 I know, it sucks.
 But that's just how I roll sometimes.
 <br>
 <br>
-Finally, we can build the sucker.
+Finally, we can build the sucker (this is __optional__ -- the repo comes with a build `gogs`).
 ```bash
 $ go build -o gogs
 ```
-Here we're using -o to tell go where to build the build it makes, in this case a file in the same directory we're with the name 'gogs' (because thats a lot shorter than go-gogs-cli).
-Note that whatever you name this file it what it will be accessible for you as on the CLI.
+Here we're using -o to tell go where to build the build it makes, in this case a file in the same directory we're with the name `gogs` (because thats a lot shorter than 'go-gogs-cli').
+Note that whatever you name this file is what it will be accessible for you as on the CLI.
 So if you name it 'goo' (awesome.), then your commands will be all like: `$ goo repo new ...`

 Now here you've got some options (probably) about in which of your $PATH's paths you want to stick it.
 I like to keep my custom thingeys out of the dredges, so I stick mine in `$HOME/bin/`
 <br>